Cauda Pavonis: Magick Eve; ITV1. April 2004

 In 2003, Cauda Pavonis were approached to feature in one of ITV's Magick Eve episodes presented by Emma Jane Portch, this particular episode was focused on the Gothic subculture.
 Initially filming was undertaken in November 2003, and appropriately filmed at night within the incomplete Victorian Woodchester Mansion, Gloucestershire.
-Other filming locations included Twilight Fashions a Goth/Fetish shop (closed 2016) and St. Nicolas Market, Bristol, The Full Moon (since closed and renamed), Bristol and The Hatchett Inn, Bristol.
+Other filming locations included Twilight Fashions a Goth/Fetish shop (closed 2016) and St. Nicolas Market, Bristol, The Full Moon (since closed and renamed 'the Attic'), Bristol and The Hatchett Inn, Bristol.
 The program was screened in April 2004 and repeated in March/April 2008 on the UK ITV network.

 True Horror with Anthony Head; Discovery Channel.
 17 November 2004

 Filmed in August 2004 and presented by Anthony Head, Cauda Pavonis appeared in an episode of True Horror along with other members of the Goth community.
-This episode investigated the mythology and history of vampires and was partly filmed on the Il Bordello, a floating bar/restaurant (since renamed and under new ownership) located on Bristol Harbour.
+This episode investigated the mythology and history of vampires and was partly filmed on the Il Bordello, a floating bar/restaurant (since renamed 'the Apple' and under new ownership) located on Bristol Harbour.

 In 2014 the band's track 'Love Like Broken Glass' was used on Czech TV in a program about the Gothic Subculture.